New Kino Book Recently Published

 "Riding Behind the Padre - Horseback Views From Both Sides of the Border" is written by author Richard C. Collins.
-Richard is a Borderland rancher, PhD scientist and a non-Catholic member of Por Los Caminos de Kino.
+Richard is a Borderland rancher, PhD scientist and a member of Por Los Caminos de Kino.

 In 2008 Richard joined the members of Por Los Caminos de Kino.
 This group for over a quarter century has retraced on horseback the trails that Padre Kino rode as a missionary and explorer.
 These annual rides called cabalgatas are ridden as pilgrimages on horseback to honor Padre Kino.

-Richard's lively book engagingly details the many facets of life in the Borderlands of Arizona and Sonora as only one with Richard's love for the land and its people could.
+Richard's lively book engagingly details the many facets of life in the Borderlands of Arizona and Sonora as only one with Richard's love for the land and its people can.
 His descriptions, thoughts and musings about the beautiful and sometimes desolate Borderlands are expressed eloquently as he and his cabalgatan compadres take on the adventures of the trail.

 As an author, Richard's articles have appeared in National Geographic Traveler, Science and Spirit, and SN Review magazines.
-His essays on ranch land conservation have been twice received recognition by the Environmental Writing Institute at the University of Montana.
+His essays on ranch land conservation have twice received recognition by the Environmental Writing Institute at the University of Montana.